 A detailed history, physical examination and urine analysis are sufficient for most children with primary MNE.
 The goal is to identify those children who require further study.
-History of urinary tract infection, diurnal symptoms, obstructive symptoms or certain signs of neuropathy must be pursued.
+History of urinary tract infection, day time symptoms, obstructive symptoms or certain signs of neuropathy must be pursued.
 In their absence, there is generally no indication for radiographic study or cystoscopy.

 Due to excessive use of ultrasound screening in pregnancy now-a-days the number of children with urinary tract abnormalities who are diagnosed prenatally is increasing.
 Approximately 20% of foetal anomalies discovered on ultrasound involve the urinary tract.
 Because the diagnosis of foetal hydronephrosis is being made more frequently, the need for a coherent approach to the diagnosis and management of these patients is readily apparent.

 The following are the various types of treatments:

 DDAVP: Desamino-D-Arginine VasoPressin (otherwise called Desmopressin) This drug, administered in the form of a nasal spray, has been effective in about 25% of cases.
 It works by reducing the urine output at night.
 The usual clinical dose is between 10 and 20 mcg per night for the nasal spray and 200 to 400 mcg per night for the tablets.
 The therapeutic effect of DDAVP is temporary.
 Once the treatment is stopped, 50 to 90% of children relapse and resume their original pattern of wetting.